 Jumbo Mortgage Rates

-July 2019 Mortgage Rate Watch:
+July 2019 Mortgage Rate Watch

 - The Economy: To the surprise of many certain key aspects of the economy remain strong.
 The Employment report and CPI report came in better than expected and showed that there still are bright spots within the US economy.
-However problems remain and some investors believe the Fed will move forward with a cut later this month.
+However, problems remain and some investors believe the Fed will move forward with a cut later this month.

-- Europe: Like the US there have been several reports recently that have surprised investors and analyst (they came in stronger than expected) however several European countries have negative yields which reflects the overall weakening of the European economy.
+- Europe: Like the US there have been several reports recently that have surprised investors and analysts (they came in stronger than expected) however several European countries have negative yields which reflects the overall weakening of the European economy.

 - Trade with China: This is probably the biggest “threat” to mortgage rates as we move further into summer.
-A trade deal agreement could significantly impact mortgage rates due to the expectation that a trade agreement with China would go a long ways to solving most economic issues.
+A trade deal agreement could significantly impact mortgage rates due to the expectation that a trade agreement with China would go a long way to solving most economic issues.